cellwebb/cli-search/README.md

 # CLI Search Bot

-A simple command-line search bot that answers questions based on web search results, using OpenAI to enhance search terms and generate responses.
+A concise command-line search bot that answers questions based on web search results, using LlamaIndex and OpenAI to create intelligent responses with proper citations.

 ## Installation